mkienzle/NSW-sea-garfish-stock-assessment/README.md

 #### Recruitment estimates

-Recruitment was estimated to have varied between 1 and 3 millions fish each year.
-In the most recent couple of years, recruitment has been above average.
+Recruitment was estimated to have varied between 1 and 4 millions fish each year.
+2008/9 was estimated to be the largest, presumably leading to the increase in biomass estimated in 2009/10.
+2013/14 was estimated to be the second largest recruitment but did not translate into an increase in biomass in 2014/15.
+In the most recent couple of years, recruitment has be very low: 2015/16 recruitment was estimated to be the lowest in the timeseries.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/EstimateOfRecruitment.png)